Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

 The term corresponding to $|\sB|$ in the exponent again follows from a Peierls argument, yet now it must be done at the level of bubble groups, and take into account whether said bubble group $\fB\ni \sB$ is exceptional or not w.r.t.\ \cref{prop:alg}.
 More precisely, given $\sB$ with $H(\sB) \geq 1$ (there is nothing to prove for the other ones), let $\fB$ be the bubble group containing it and let $R_0$ be an enclosure of $\fB$ (choosing which one arbitrarily).
 We define a Peierls map removing all bubble groups intersecting $R_0$.
-The ratio of the probabilities is at most $e^{- \hat\beta - C_1|R_0|}$ if this collection of bubble groups satisfy \cref{eq:healing-bubble-grp-terms} or $e^{-\hat\beta - \frac{\lambda}{200 \sM_0} |R_0|}$ if they do not (using that the density of an enclosure is at least $1/10$.
-Furthermore, the multiplicity of the map is at most the number of bubble groups in $R_0$ so less than $|R_0|$.
-Arguing as in the proof of \cref{prop:pi-contraction}, we claim that we can enumerate over all possibles dense sets $R_0$ and obtain that
+The ratio of the probabilities is at most $e^{- \hat\beta - C_1|R_0|}$ if this collection of bubble groups satisfies \cref{eq:healing-bubble-grp-terms} or $e^{-\hat\beta/2 - \frac{\lambda}{200} |R_0|}$ if they do not (using that the density of an enclosure is at least $1/10$).
+Furthermore, the multiplicity of the map is at most the number of bubble groups in $R_0$ so less than~$|R_0|$.
+Arguing as in the proof of \cref{it:short-large-typ,prop:pi-contraction}, we claim that we can enumerate over all possible enclosures $R_0$ and obtain that, for some fixed $C,c>0$,

-for some fixed $C$.
-Indeed, to enumerate over the sets $R_0$, one separates between {\tt bad} sets that failed \cref{prop:alg}, which have a reduced entropy, and {\tt good} sets, for which the Peierls energy gain is $\exp(C|R_0|)$ for a large constant $C$ (which we take to be large enough to beat the enumeration over such sets), as was done in the proof of \cref{lem:approx-bubble-grp}.